MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/adyen-connector-setup.md

 ---
 # required metadata

-title: Dynamics 365 Payment Connector for Adyen setup
+title: Set up Dynamics 365 Payment Connector for Adyen
 description: This topic describes how to sign up with Adyen and set up the Microsoft Dynamics 365 Payment Connector for Adyen.
 author: rassadi
 ms.date: 07/29/2021